 - The provision of a wide range of technical aids.

 The SRP for hearing impaired pupils was opened in September 1980.
-The two teaching rooms and speech therapy room are acoustically treated and carpeted to give a quiet place for the children to work.
+We have 2 large classrooms, that are divided into areas for teaching small groups and 1-1 speech and language therapy sessions.
 Teachers of the Deaf, Nursery Nurses and Learning Support Assistants are on hand to support the hearing impaired pupils.

 We are an aural / oral provision and we aim to provide specialist teaching, support and resources for hearing impaired pupils from age 4 to 11, additional to that available in the mainstream school.
 Our objective is to enable the pupils to access the curriculum, to communicate effectively and to realise their potential and achieve maximum independence.